johndianus/solution_dwp/Readme.md

-# TicketService Application
+# Cinema Ticket Booking System

 ## Overview
-The `TicketService` application manages the process of purchasing tickets for events, ensuring that ticket purchases comply with specific business rules, calculating costs, and interacting with third-party services for payments and seat reservations.
+The `Cinema Ticket Booking` application manages the process of purchasing tickets for events, ensuring that ticket purchases comply with specific business rules, calculating costs, and interacting with third-party services for payments and seat reservations.
 It is designed to be reusable and integrates with payment gateways and seat booking services.

 ## Features
 - **Validation**: Ensures that the account ID is valid and that ticket purchase requests adhere to business rules (e.g., at least one adult ticket must be purchased if any child or infant tickets are being bought).